SungJJinKang/EveryCulling/README.md

 ## Screen Space AABB Area Culling

 This is really easy to understand.
 When Area Size of AABB projected to screen space is less than setting value, It will be culled.
+I don't recommend using this feature, because Objects will pop up and this is really distracting...
+I will add Object fade out.

 ## Required dependency